-This includes the latest monumental technological shift in marketing that is the social media and internet marketing revolution.
-Large multinational companies as well as small local tradesmen are still using leaflet distribution at high rates.
+This includes more recent shifts with the introduction of social media and online marketing overall.
+Large multinational companies as well as small local tradesmen are using online advertising methods as well as leaflet distribution.

-But how do we make sure that our leaflet distribution campaigns are as successful as possible?
-What are the principles one must adhere to when planning and executing a leaflet campaign and what should one avoid?
+So, what do we need to do to make sure that our leaflet distribution campaigns are as successful as possible?
+What are the principles one must adhere to when planning and executing a leafleting campaign.
+What should one avoid?

 1. High Quality Design

-What your leaflets look like will play a very important role in the success of your leaflet distribution campaign.
+What your leaflets look like will have a very real impact on the success of your campaigns.

-You are going to be investing in the printing of your flyers, storage, delivery and the planning of your campaign.
-With all this time and resources invested into your campaign we can’t afford to stifle our success with bad design.
+You are going to be investing in the printing of your flyers, storage, delivery and planning.
+With all this time and resources invested, you don’t want to negatively affect your results with a subpar design.

-The fundamental principle we always repeat when speaking to our clients or in our design consultations is simple – Work with a professional when designing your leaflet.
+One of the more important pieces of advice we tend to repeat when speaking to our clients is simple.
+If possible, work with a professional when designing your leaflet.

 There are many small details that one has to keep in mind when working on a flyer design.
-Even if you have decent photoshop skills you are not likely to have the experience and sensitivity built through making hundreds of designs in this field to make a great leaflet.
+Even if you have decent photoshop skills you are not likely to have the same level of experience and sensitivity as a professional would.

-The advantage of using a professional designer is the fact that you can reuse your leaflet for other campaigns.
-Just change the date on the flyer for each campaign and if your leaflet is still relevant you can get multiple successful campaigns from a single design.
+One of the advantages of having a good design is that you can reuse your leaflet for other campaigns.
+Just change the date or a few details on the flyer for each drop.
+If your leaflet is still relevant, you can get multiple successful campaigns from a single design.

 Photography

-The quality of photos used on your flyer will have a big impact on how successful your design is.
+The quality of photos used on your flyer will have a big impact on how your design comes across.
 As leaflets have become simpler in design and message over the last decade, photography has become a more important element in the game of leaflet design.

-The success rates of your distribution campaign largely relies on the quality of photos used in your design.
+The success rates of your distribution campaign largely rely on the quality of your design and good images are a large part of that.

-Thankfully you have multiple options for getting high quality images.
-Depending on the type of business you are advertising and your budget you can either work with a professional photographer to create custom images or use one of the many stock photo databases to find a suitable image for your distribution campaign.
+Thankfully, you have multiple options for getting high quality images.
+Depending on your budget and the type of business you are advertising you can either work with a professional photographer to create custom images or use one of the many stock photo databases.

 2. Keep your format simple

 Simplicity is the name of the game in leaflet distribution.
-This applies to design as we mentioned above as well as the formats you are printing your flyers on.
+This applies to design as we mentioned above, as well as the paper you are printing your flyers on.

-When you go to a printer’s website you will inevitably run into many options for formats, paper weight and thickness, paper finish and more.
+When you go to a printer’s website, you will inevitably run into many options for formats, paper weight, finish and more.

-You will run into a good amount of technical terms that might not have a lot of meaning to you when you first encounter them.
+You will likely come across a good amount of technical terms that you might have not seen before.
 Here is a short guide through some of these

 GSM

-On the other hand, if we go significantly over 300gsm we end up with very heavy leaflets that might have sharp edges and are quite unpleasant to handle.
+On the other hand, if we use paper that’s significantly over 300gsm, we can end up with leaflets that are simply too thick and heavy.
 Somewhere between 200-300gsm is where you want to be.

 Matt/Gloss finish

-– The terms here are fairly unambiguous but the choice between them might not be.
-In general we recommend our clients use Matt finish for their leaflet distribution campaigns as it is more resilient and looks better for longer.
+These terms are fairly straightforward but the choice between them might not be.
+In general we recommend our clients use matt finish for their leaflets as it can be more resilient.

 Size/Format